Wednesday, April 29, 2026

 The bike wasn't shifting very well, and the chain was noisy.
 Turns out the chain was just too long.
 I removed a couple of links and those problems were solved.

 The front brake was fine, but the rear caliper would only pull from one side.
 It took me about an hour to figure out it was stripped and missing a spacer.
-This must have been a problem for awhile because the right brake pad was worn out and the other looked brand new.
+This must have been a problem for awhile because the right brake pad was worn out and the other pad looked brand new.

 I bought a pair of period correct brake calipers on eBay.
 The bike now stops as it should.
 I also like this look better.

 Hipster bikes were all about high seat posts and low handlebars.
-Riding in this position gave the bike an illusion of speed, but was pretty uncomfortable.
+Riding in this position gave the biker an illusion of speed, but was pretty uncomfortable.
 I brought the stem adapter up a bit and added some headset spacers.

 Parts bin saddle.
-I don't remember where I found this seat, but I'm sure it was in a thrift store.
+I don't remember where I found this seat, but I'm 100% sure it was in a thrift store.
 I like the logo's design.

 I had an authentic Trek water bottle cage in the parts bin, so that went on as well.

-The last step was to replace the tires.
+The last step was to replace the tires on those Vuelta (hand built) wheels.
 I wasn't a fan of the red sidewall stripe, and the rubber on the tires was beginning to crack.
-I like these wider, all black tires from Amazon.
-Daphne said, "Yeah, that looks better than the red."
-That's all I needed to hear.
+The tires are sized 700 x 23c.
+I decided to bump that up a bit to 700 x 28c.
+There's plenty of room.
+I went with all-black tires from Amazon.

 Before and after pics.